Create Workflows

 The Document Request item is added to the canvas and displays the number of documents you included in that step.

-External (ad hoc) document
+External document

 You can create a Workflow that includes documents that are uploaded on the fly during a Lightico session.
 The External Document item provides a designated space for the required PDF documents in the Workflow.
 Agents are prompted to upload the necessary documents before sending the Workflow to customers.